usnistgov/hyperspy_tutorial/instructions/index.rst

     $ jupyter notebook

-Regardless if you used the bundle or Anaconda, once you start the notebook "server", it will automatically open a browser window (or new tab) to connect to the local server.
+Once you start the notebook "server", a browser window (or new tab) will automatically open to connect to the local server.
 Make sure to leave the terminal window open in the background, as closing it will shut down the notebook server.
 If everything has worked as expected, then you will see a representation of the directory structure within ``hyperspy_tutorial``